KITcii/smart-contract-dev-support/README.md

 # Smart Contract Development Support
 This repository contains software design patterns to address common challenges in the development of smart contracts, which we have identified in close collaboration with [EnBW Energie Baden-Württemberg AG](https://www.enbw.com/).
 Each directory of a software design pattern includes a `README.md` file with a [pattern description](#structure-of-the-software-design-patterns) and code examples.
 Feel free to use the code examples for your individual purposes.
+This repository is part of our publication ["Challenges and Common Solutions in Smart Contract Development"](https://ieeexplore.ieee.org/document/9555611) published in the journal IEEE Transactions on Software Engineering.

 We encourage you to support us in maintaining this repository and welcome your questions and comments on the software design patterns.
-To comment the software design patterns, please open an [issue](https://github.com/KITcii/smart-contract-dev-support/issues) for specific feedback on a software design pattern or post your general comments into the [discussion section](https://github.com/KITcii/smart-contract-dev-support/discussions).
+To comment on the software design patterns, please open an [issue](https://github.com/KITcii/smart-contract-dev-support/issues) for specific feedback on a software design pattern or post your general comments in the [discussion section](https://github.com/KITcii/smart-contract-dev-support/discussions).

 ## Project Structure
 The theoretical pattern descriptions can be found in the [pattern directory](patterns/).
 Or just follow the links from the tables below.
 For practical examples and demonstrations take a look at our [project-examples](project-examples/).